 The fulfillment of Isaiah 17 and Isaiah 19 will glorify God and prove to the world that the Bible is true.
-But, as always, there is a price to pay for such knowledge.
+But as always, there is a price.
 So, let’s look at that.

 Some time ago, a friend of mine called me up from the Netherlands.
 We talked about what we were up to and mutual friends that were still in Israel.
 Then we stumbled onto the subject of eschatology, and I said that the next big thing that’s going to happen is Gog and Magog and the salvation of Israel.